Vizemo/4883-PT-Marchesi/Assignments/A05/README.md

 ### Victor Marchesi
 ### Description:

+Assignment is to:
-Create a folder called P(problem_number) in your assignments folder.
+1. Create a folder called P"problem_number" in your assignments folder.
-Place the pdf, your solution code, and any input files you used in this folder.
+2. Place the pdf, your solution code, and any input files you used in this folder.
-Make sure you create an acceptable README file for this project (presentation is everything!)
+3. Make sure you create an acceptable README file for this project (presentation is everything!)
 Commit this content to your github repo by the due date.
 [Link](https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/05-A05) to the instructions and options.
+- P1523 is in Python, rest of the problems are in C++

 ### Files